dnalyst/Sql_Music_Store_Analysis/README.md

   ● Joins and Subqueries to merge and analyze different tables efficiently.

-  ● Data Visualization to showcase key findings (using external tools if needed).

 # Database Structure

   The project utilizes tables such as: